emark-cloud/InsiderGovernanceManipulationTrap/GUIDELINES.md

 - [ ] `shouldRespond()` is safe against **malformed** (non‑empty, wrong‑length, garbage) snapshot bytes — length check + manual parsing, not raw `abi.decode`
 - [ ] Both absolute (vs baseline) and relative (vs previous) integrity checks are present
 - [ ] Baseline `(masterCopy, threshold, ownerCount, ownersHash, ...)` is read from a governance‑owned feeder at `collect()` time and embedded in every snapshot; absolute checks are gated on `baselineConfigured`; baseline rotation needs no trap redeploy
+- [ ] `baselineConfigured` also verifies the policy's self‑binding field (`p.target == TARGET`); invariants the trap math relies on (e.g. nonzero price ratio) are `require`d in the feeder setter, not just in NatSpec
+- [ ] Absolute checks survive a single‑block feeder *read* failure by borrowing the previous healthy sample's policy (only on `!baselineReadOk`, never on a deliberate unconfigured state)
 - [ ] `MonitoringDegraded` (any `xxxReadOk = false`) is **debounced across two consecutive samples** — a one‑block RPC blip must not auto‑pause; state‑change threats are *not* debounced
 - [ ] All inputs validated — empty arrays, invalid data, zero‑length bytes handled safely